United Maritime Corporation (USEA) is on the roll with an average volume of 6.55M in the recent 3 months

-United Maritime Corporation (USEA) is priced at $1.49 after the most recent trading session.
-At the very opening of the session, the stock price was $1.17 and reached a high price of $1.24, prior to closing the session it reached the value of $1.21.
-The stock touched a low price of $1.09.Recently in News on September 2, 2022, United Announces $3 million Share Buyback Plan.
+At the end of the latest market close, United Maritime Corporation (USEA) was valued at $1.21.
+In that particular session, Stock kicked-off at the price of $1.50 while reaching the peak value of $1.5999 and lowest value recorded on the day was $1.37.
+The stock current value is $1.42.Recently in News on September 2, 2022, United Announces $3 million Share Buyback Plan.
 United Maritime Corporation (the “Company” or “United”) (NASDAQ: USEA), announced today that the Board of Directors has authorized a share repurchase plan (the “Plan”).
 You can read further details here

 3 Tiny Stocks Primed to Explode